-Evan Ginzburg, Pro Wrestling Stories writer and associate producer of the movies The Wrestler and 350 Days, gives a first-hand account of what it was like to be a part of the upcoming film starring Bret Hart and Superstar Billy Graham.
+Evan Ginzburg, Pro Wrestling Stories writer and associate producer of the movies The Wrestler and 350 Days, gives a first-hand account of what it was like to be a part of the recent film starring Bret Hart and Superstar Billy Graham.

 As a boxing cutman working with such champions as Yuri Foreman and Kendall Holt, and as an indie wrestling promoter, Darren Antola had seen the not always glamorous sides of both boxing and professional wrestling.

 He had an idea for a movie.
 "What if the 1980’s legends of the professional wrestling business told the tales of what it was like to live a sex, drugs and rock & roll lifestyle 350 days a year on the road and the toll it took on them?"

 And thus, the simple but powerful title, "350 Days."

 Bringing on board his best friend and financial partner David Wilkins, and longtime actor and director Fulvio Cecere (Cinderella Man), they approached me several years back to come on board the project which is now finally reaching fruition.